glebtsereteli/Figgy/docs/pages/home/faq.md

 Mentioning my name (Gleb Tsereteli) in your game's credits would be greatly appreciated and would totally make my day, but it's entirely optional 🙂

-## 📍 How do I update to the latest version of GMRoomLoader?
+## 📍 How do I update to the latest version of Figgy?

 1. If you've made changes to the `FiggyConfig` script, make a backup of the script before continuing.
 2. Delete the Figgy folder from your project.
 3. Repeat the [Installation](/pages/home/gettingStarted/gettingStarted#installation) process.
-4. If you've made changes to the `RoomLoaderConfig` script, paste the changes back from your backup.
+4. If you've made changes to the `FiggyConfig` script, paste the changes back from your backup.

 ::: warning KEEP IN MIND
 The config setup might change between versions, so make sure to pay attention to the release notes and adjust your pasted configs accordingly.